lileyang1210/ANT/README.md

 ## Evaluate

-Refer to [this page](https://github.com/Shilin-LU/MACE?tab=readme-ov-file#metrics-evaluation) for nudity, celebrity and art style evaluation.
+Refer to [this page](https://github.com/Shilin-LU/MACE?tab=readme-ov-file#metrics-evaluation) for nudity, celebrity, and art style evaluation.

-We have uploaded our fine-tuned models to huggingface.
-If you just want to evaluate the model and do not want to train from the start, you can download these models.
+We have uploaded our fine-tuned models to HuggingFace.
+You can download these models if you want to evaluate the model and do not want to train from the start.

 | Erasure Type | Fine-tuned Models                                            |
 | ------------ | ------------------------------------------------------------ |